 - Hotels: Parc Asterix has fewer hotels around, but still plenty of accommodation.

-Yes, I didn’t have any trouble finding baby change tables and strollers are fine inside the park.
+Yes, it is quite family friendly, I didn’t have any trouble finding baby change tables and strollers are fine inside the park.
 Unless it is an expensive stroller, most people will leave them just outside each ride entrance as you hop on each ride.
 Just don’t leave anything valuable in there.

 Unlike Disney or Jardin d’Acclimatation, Parc Asterix is not open all year round.
 It is only open every day from June to August.
 At other times of the year the park is closed on Mondays and Tuesdays, or not open at all.